 Left: Third (Present) Meetinghouse - Right: Plymouth Church (circa 1823)

-By the early 20th century, the causes of the original division had been forgotten.
-In 1926, under the leadership of the Reverend Charles Atkins of The Plymouth Church, and due to spiritual and financial concerns, the two churches became one again.
+By the early 20th century, the causes of the First-Plymouth division had been forgotten.
+Under the leadership of the Reverend Charles Atkins of The Plymouth Church, and due to spiritual and financial concerns, the two churches became one again in 1926.
 The name of the one new church became The Church of Christ, Congregational.
 After over twenty years of using the Plymouth Church for plays and other social and community events, the costs of maintaining it become too much and it didn't function as the church needed, so it was torn down and the current Plymouth Building, with its Woodruff Chapel, two wings (for Sunday school classes), basement room and second floor office were built.

 On January 25, 1961, the church membership ratified the constitution and accepted membership in the newly-formed denomination, The United Church of Christ.
 At that time our name was changed to its present name: The First United Church of Christ (Congregational).